 The last year has spurred an exponential increase in alcohol ecommerce and digital engagement – and the high level of investment into the space over the past year means its success will not be restricted to the short term.

 With its ability to allow consumers to compare, review, and discover, ecommerce is particularly well suited to the wine segment, which is fragmented by nature.
-As such, the category heavily over indexes online; wine has a 14% value share of the total drinks market vs. a 40% share online.
+As such, the category heavily indexes online; wine has a 14% value share of the total drinks market vs. a 40% share online.

 “Wine is exceptionally well placed to take advantage of the burgeoning move towards online purchases.
 Having relaxed its online buying and shipping laws for alcohol during the pandemic, the US is set to drive wine’s ecommerce growth, as will Brazil, China, the UK and Australia,” says Daniel Mettyear, research director for wine at IWSR.
-You may be interested to read our article, on winery ecommerce reveals keys to growing sales.
+You may be interested to read our article, on winery ecommerce revealing keys to growing sales.

 New Challenges